Interlibrary Loan (ILL) FAQ

 Will I be charged overdue fines?

 Libraries all over the world participate in ILL in a cooperative effort to provide needed materials to researchers.
 We jeopardize our borrowing privileges with lending libraries when materials are not returned on time.
-All borrowers, including faculty, will be charged a $5.00 per item overdue fine when a book becomes one week overdue (unless there is a pending renewal request).
+All borrowers, including faculty, will be fined $5.00 per item when books becomes one week overdue (unless there is a pending renewal request).
 If you do not return the book after subsequent warnings, you will be billed for the cost of the book's replacement and possibly other fees levied by the lending library.

 What if I need the entire volume of a periodical?